CIME 2025: Luke Lindsell, OD, MD, on bridging innovation and practical care in retinal disease

 Optometry's role in early retinal care

-Lindsell emphasized that optometrists should feel confident in managing early to moderate stages of retinal disease—including diabetic retinopathy and macular degeneration.
+Lindsell emphasized that optometrists should feel confident in managing early to moderate stages of retinal disease, including diabetic retinopathy and macular degeneration.
 “Be the leaders in early retinal care,” he said.
 Discussions around supplements, glycemic control, and lifestyle modifications are key components of this care phase.
 Referral should be considered when vision is threatened or novel therapies become appropriate.

 Collaboration built on respect and transparency

 Finally, he reminded ODs to set realistic expectations.
 Not every referral will yield a treatment option, especially in advanced disease.
-But patients often benefit emotionally from a second opinion and a clearer understanding of their condition.
+However, patients often benefit emotionally from a second opinion and a clearer understanding of their condition.

 Newsletter